jmurty/xml4h/docs/builder.rst

 Getting Started
 ---------------

-You typically create a new XML document and builder by calling the :func:`xml4h.build` function with the name of the root element::
+You typically create a new XML document builder by calling the :func:`xml4h.build` function with the name of the root element::

     >>> root_b = xml4h.build('RootElement')